 - Foreign earned income and housing cost amounts.

-- If you are a partner, your distributive share of partnership income or loss (other than separately treated items such as capital gains
+- If you are a partner, your distributive share of partnership income or loss (other than separately treated items such as capital gains and losses).

 - If you are a limited partner, guaranteed payments for services to or for the partnership.